GareBear99/TizWildin-Obsidian/README.md

 A dark cinematic sample pack centered on ruined-cathedral choir textures, menu-loop material, transitions, bass movement, atmosphere, melodic layers, drums, and an electric-banjo extension.

-This additive package is designed to be dropped **into the existing repo without changing any uploaded files or folder names**.

 ## What is in the current pack

 - **76 WAV assets** total